DataResponsibly/Virny/docs/api/overview.md

 ## configs

-Configs amd constants for the source code logic
+Configs amd constants for the source code logic.